LONG-TERM CARE INSURANCE

 • Continence: The individual can control bladder and bowel functions.

-Long-term care insurance covers the necessary expenses needed for long-term care.
-For example, a certified nurse providing in-home care for an individual suffering from dementia is covered.
+It covers the necessary expenses needed for extended care.
+For example, LTC insurance providers cover care provided by a certified nurse who offers in-home care for an individual suffering from dementia.
 However, a neighbor’s child taking out the trash for you would not be covered.
 The policies also cover a wide range of care types, including:

 Nursing Homes

-When reaching out to your clients about long-term care insurance, carefully consider your client’s needs.
-Those approaching retirement age or those worried about the risk of long-term or critical illnesses should consider long-term care insurance.
+When reaching out to your clients about long-term care insurance, carefully consider your clients’ needs.
+Those approaching retirement age or those worried about the risk of chronic or critical illnesses should purchase long-term care insurance products.
 It is vital to look at basic options for your client.
 Work with a broker to explore the policies in detail.

-There are four options to getting a long-term care insurance policy:
+There are four options for getting a long-term care insurance solution:

 Traditional Long-Term Care

-A traditional long-term care policy functions like a homeowners policy.
-You pay premiums annually if you have a covered claim, you file.
-However, if you never have a claim, then you never collect benefits from the policy.
+A traditional long-term care policy functions like a homeowner’s policy.
+You pay premiums annually; if you have a covered claim, you file.
+However, if you never file a claim, you won’t collect any benefits from the policy.
 In industry jargon, it is referred to as a use it or lose it policy.

 Asset-Based Long-Term Care

-An asset-based long-term care policy is also sometimes referred to as a linked benefit policy.
+An asset-based long-term care insurance program is also sometimes referred to as a linked benefit policy.
 This type of policy offers tax-free long-term care (living) benefits in addition to or in place of a death benefit.

 Life Insurance with a Long-Term Care Rider

-Life insurance with a Long-Term Care (LTC) rider is a basic life insurance policy with a specific policy feature (rider) added at the time of application.
+Life insurance with a Long-Term Care (LTC) rider is a basic life insurance or annuity policy with a specific rider added at the time of application.
 The rider allows for a certain percentage of the death benefit to be used to pay for long-term care costs.
 The rider is usually available at an additional cost to the base policy.

 Medicaid

-A long-term care insurance broker can walk you through these options and find the best fit for your clients and their needs.
+An LTCI broker can walk you through these products and services and find the best fit for your clients and their needs for long-term care.

-For example, if you have a reimbursement style policy with a $150 daily benefit and your care for the day costs $250, you are reimbursed (with receipt or bill) for the $150 daily benefit.
+For example, if you have a reimbursement style policy with a $150 daily benefit and your care for the day costs $250, you are reimbursed (with a receipt or bill) for the $150 daily benefit.
 The daily/monthly benefit amount is elected at the time of policy application or issue.
 That amount will be the maximum benefit allowed for reimbursement each day or each month.
-Any extra expense above the stated amount would be out of pocket for the insured.
+Any extra expense above the stated amount would be out of pocket for the policyholder or insured person.

 Reimbursement-style benefits only reimburse qualified long-term care expenses.
 For example, home health care provided to the insured by a certified home care nurse is eligible for reimbursement.
-However, a family member who is not certified who provides care would not be reimbursed.
+However, a family member who is not certified to provide care would not be reimbursed.

 Indemnity-style benefits are much different.
 Once you meet all of the qualifications to receive the benefits, the carrier will deposit the full benefit amount into your bank account, and you can spend it as needed.
 These benefits are more common with informal caregiving, such as compensating a family member who is taking care of you or even a neighbor helping you around the house.